 1. Come up with a business idea

 Your business idea should not only be able to generate profits, but should also suit your personality, target market and your business setting.
-To build a really strong business prospect, perform a i need to write a paper in mla format to determine your strong and weak points.
+To build a really strong business prospect, perform a SWOT analysis to determine your strong and weak points.

 2. Transform your idea into business